MetaEvo/.github/profile/README.md

 ## :e-mail: Contact Us

-You can reach out to ask questions or just chat about us!
+Feel free to discuss with us!

 We are available on E-mail: 1、scut.crazynicolas@gmail.com 2、wukongqwj@gmail.com